johame72/OpenAI-Model-Directory/README.md

 ---

-💡 Here is an indexed table format of the available model information:
+💡 Here is a table of the available OpenAI models for my organization's API key:

 | Model ID | Owner | Created Date | Permissions | Root Model |
 |-|-|-|-|-|